 Q37 Overview SLU's mandatory advising requirement is fulfilled for all doctoral students during the spring semester with the program's evaluation tool, the Performance Assessment and Career Enhancement (PACE) process.
 The PACE process is part of the student's permanent record.
 Some data are used for SLU program assessment and CEPH accreditation.
 The PACE process includes several components.
-Students self-assess their performance in the program in specific areas as well as provide data about current employment and future career Competencies: Self-assessment of level of attainment of doctoral and plans. concentration competencies.
+Students self-assess their performance in the program in specific areas as well as provide data about current employment and future career Competencies: Self-assessment of level of attainment of doctoral and concentration competencies.
 Degree Requirements: Progress toward degree requirements.
 An updated IPS plan is submitted, including plans for completing coursework, written and oral exams, and/or defending dissertation.
 Accomplishments: Provide current publications, presentations, awards, grants.
 An updated CV should also be submitted.
-Research Goals: Assessment of progress toward research training goals and dissertation timetable planned with mentor.
+Goals: Assessment of progress toward research training goals and dissertation timetable planned with mentor.
 Mentors review student PACE responses (except the student's direct assessment of their mentor) and provide feedback and assessment to be shared with student, which will also be reviewed by the doctoral program director.
-Feedback should be provided on each required element and include areas for improvement, achievements, and a timetable for progressing through the doctoral program.
-Students and mentors are required to meet and discuss the PACE results.
+Feedback should be provided on each required

+PACE results.